Saskatoon police search for truck after man shot in abdomen - Saskatoon | Globalnews.ca

 Upon arrival to the 2300-block of 33rd Street West, officers found a 27-year-old man with a gunshot wound to the abdomen.
 He was taken to Royal University Hospital in serious condition.

-Saskatoon police are looking for a black Nissan Titan that may have been involved.
+Saskatoon police said they are looking for a black Nissan Titan that may have been involved.

+READ MORE: Extortion charges for woman accused of holding woman against her will

 Anyone with information is asked to contact Saskatoon police at 306-975-8300 or Crime Stoppers at 1-800-222-8477.